FradSer/templates-omnifocus-3/README.md

 ## Version History
+- **0.5.0** (January 26, 2018): Bug fixes and change some defaults.
+  - Slight breaking change: The default Templates Folder is now pluralized (Templates).

 - **0.4.1** (June 17, 2013): Bug fixes.
 Added custom date text formats and the ability to use and/ or with conditional statements.

 - **0.4.0** (March 31, 2013): Added conditional deletion/ completion.